Redundancy is one of the most technical areas of employment law, with many rules and procedures that can, at times, be overwhelming.

 Re-hiring somebody on a much lower salary or less generous benefits package might be seen as a way of resetting staff loyalty bonuses or similar schemes.

-On the other hand, a significant increase could be seen as unfair by any staff who remained employed in similar roles without receiving the same pay rise or improved benefits.
+On the other hand, a significant increase could be seen as unfair by any staff who stayed employed in similar roles, but without receiving the same pay rise or improved benefits.

 Continuous service considerations

-Another area to consider when re-hiring an employee who was previously made redundant is continuity of service.
-A break in employment of between 6-12 months is generally accepted as sufficient to amount to a break in continuous service.
-However, anything less than 6 months will be deemed ‘continuous service’ and the re-hired employee will reacquire any rights based on continuous length of employment.
+However, a break that's less than 6 months will be deemed continuous service, and the re-hired employee will reacquire any rights based on continuous length of employment.

 Caselaw involving continuous service

 In Kenny -v- Tegral Building Products Limited, the employee commenced his apprenticeship in 2000 and was made redundant upon completing it in 2003.
-He was issued his P45 but 3.5 weeks later the employee was re-employed on a series of fixed-term contracts.
+He was issued his P45, but three and a half weeks later, he was re-employed on a series of fixed-term contracts.
 His employment ended in April 2004.

-The EAT held that ‘the continuous service of an employee in his employment shall not be broken by the dismissal of the employee by his employer followed by the immediate re-employment of the employee.’
+The Employment Appeals Tribunal held that “the continuous service of an employee in his employment shall not be broken by the dismissal of the employee by his employer followed by the immediate re-employment of the employee.”

 Should the rehired employee return their redundancy payment?

-It could be argued that an employee who has accepted redundancy together with a redundancy payment should not also enjoy employment rights that are based on the length of their continuous service.
+It could be argued that an employee who accepted redundancy and a redundancy payment shouldn't also enjoy employment rights that are based on the length of their continuous service.

-The fairest way to deal with this issue if it arises may be to ask the re-hired employee to return their redundancy payment if they wish to reinstate their continuous service.
+If it arises, the fairest way to deal with this issue could be to ask the re-hired employee to return their redundancy payment if they wish to reinstate their continuous service.

 Dealing with a redundancy-related HR issue?

-Redundancy and continuous service queries are difficult employment law issues for business owners to handle.
+Redundancy and continuous service queries are difficult employment law challenges for business owners to handle.

-If you have a query on your redundancy obligations, why not speak to one of our HR experts?
+If you have a query on your redundancy obligations, why not speak to one of our HR advisors?

 You can call us any time day or night on 1800 719 216.